Automattic/wp-calypso/client/lib/plugins/README.md

 Update a plugin on a site.

-#### PluginsActions.updatePlugin( site, plugin );
+This action has been migrated to Redux.
+Please use the `updatePlugin` Redux action.

 ---

 Toggle a plugin active state on a site.

 This action has been migrated to Redux.
-Please use to the `togglePluginActivation` Redux action.
+Please use the `togglePluginActivation` Redux action.

 ---

 Activate a plugin on a site.

 This action has been migrated to Redux.
-Please use to the `activatePlugin` Redux action.
+Please use the `activatePlugin` Redux action.

 ---

 Deactivate a plugin on a site.

 This action has been migrated to Redux.
-Please use to the `deactivatePlugin` Redux action.
+Please use the `deactivatePlugin` Redux action.

 ---

 Enable AutoUpdates for a plugin on a site.

 This action has been migrated to Redux.
-Please use to the `enableAutoupdatePlugin` Redux action.
+Please use the `enableAutoupdatePlugin` Redux action.

 ---

 Disable AutoUpdates for a plugin on a site.

 This action has been migrated to Redux.
-Please use to the `disableAutoupdatePlugin` Redux action.
+Please use the `disableAutoupdatePlugin` Redux action.

 ---

 Toggle AutoUpdates for a plugin on a site.

 This action has been migrated to Redux.
-Please use to the `togglePluginAutoUpdate` Redux action.
+Please use the `togglePluginAutoUpdate` Redux action.

 ## Example Component Code